 service.beta.kubernetes.io/ncloud-load-balancer-subnet-id |

-ID of the load balancer-only subnet for creating load balancers | Use lbSubnetNo within the configmap named ncloud-config in the kube-system. |
+ID of the dedicated load balancer subnet used to create the load balancer. | Use lbSubnetNo within the configmap named ncloud-config in the kube-system. |

 service.beta.kubernetes.io/ncloud-load-balancer-algorithm-type-code |